MohitGoyal09/ai-resume-parser/README.md

 ## 🚀 Overview

-DeepKalrity Resume Analyzer is a comprehensive tool designed to streamline the resume review process.
+Resume Analyzer is a comprehensive tool designed to streamline the resume review process.
 The application allows users to upload resumes, automatically extracts key information, and provides AI-powered analysis and insights.
 With a clean, modern interface, users can easily manage and review multiple resumes.

 ### Key Features